s0lst1c3/s0lst1c3.github.io/_posts/2016-05-20-xss-session-hijacking-ii.md

 {% endhighlight %}

-Simply mappinge each keycode to a character is not enough.
+Simply mapping each keycode to a character is not enough.
 Since each keycode may represent a different character depending on whether or not the shift key is pressed, we need to define a second lookup table that maps each character on the keyboard to its alt character, provided the character has one.

 {% highlight python %}